frougon/xcref/README.md

 ## Release notes

 This is an alpha release.
 Some interfaces may change if they prove to be suboptimal.
-The documentation isn't finished.
+The documentation isn't quite finished.
 The code has received reasonable testing but might still have bugs.

 If you think the interface (API) could be improved, please submit your ideas.
 If you are a native speaker of one of the languages for which a